 Through the tale of the Sacco brothers and what happens to the town of Raffadali, The Sacco Gang makes clear that not only does the mafia kill people, but it can also condition and irreparably devastate people's lives.

 Andrea Camilleri is widely considered to be one of the greatest living Italian writers.
 His Montalbano crime series, each installment of which is a bestseller in Italy, is published in America by Penguin Random House.
 Several books in the series have been New York Times bestsellers.
 His literary honors include the Nino Martoglio International Book Award.
-Born in Sicily, Camilleri currently lives in Rome.
+Born in Sicily, Camilleri died in 2019, at the age of 93.